ADKaster/adkaster.github.io/_posts/2022-5-28-SerenityOS-Superbuild-Makefiles.md

 As the project has expanded its scope over the last 3 and a half years, it has outgrown its build system a few times.
 The current build system architecture tries to make the build as portable as possible to as many host operating systems and distributions as possible.

 Before we get into the details of the current build system and the problems it tries to solve, however, some history is in order.
 How has the build system evolved over time?

+This series will go over the concepts, history, and rationale behind each phase of the Serenity operating system's build system design and implementation.

+1. Part 1: Makefile City (this post)
+1. Part 2: CMake Metropolis
+1. Part 3: Superbuild Metro Area

 ## In the beginning: Makefiles and shell scripts